notasausage/pi-hole-unbound-wireguard/README.md

 ```
 wg genkey | tee peer1_privatekey | wg pubkey > peer1_publickey
 ```
-To confirm the keys were generated and permissioned:
+To confirm the keys were generated and have the correct file permissions:
 ```
 ls -la
 ```
-Finally, output your new WireGuard keys to the console and save them (possibly in a text file, just be sure to delete it when we're done) for the next steps:
+Finally, output your new WireGuard keys to the console and save them (somewhere safe, otherwise be sure and delete them when we're done here) for the next steps:
 ```
 cat server_privatekey
 cat server_publickey